MehmetMHY/cha/README.md

 - **Local Configuration**: Customize Cha's behavior through local configuration files.
 - **Interactive Code Generation**: Draft, review, modify, and execute Python code directly in the chat.
 The model generates code, lets you review or modify it, runs it, and provides insights based on the execution output.
 - **Code Verification**: Run and verify code solutions using the coder feature to reduce hallucinations and ensure working code.
+- **Export Responses to Files**: Export model responses to files.
+In interactive mode, use the export command to export the latest response.
+Use `all` for all responses in the history.
+Add the `single` argument to save the whole response as one file instead of extracting code blocks (e.g., `single` or `all single`).

 ## Getting Started